Tanzania Bordering Countries: Burundi

 Tanzania Environmental Issues:

 There are a number of environmental issues in Tanzania.
 Issues regarding the land include deforestation, soil degradation, and desertification.
-In addition the recent droughts have affected Tanzania’s marginal agriculture.
 The wildlife is threatened by illegal hunting and trade, especially for ivory.
-Marine habitats are threatened by the destruction of coral reefs.
+Marine habitats are threatened by water pollution and the destruction of coral reefs.

 Copyright information: The images on this page were composed by Angela King and Brad Cole and are copyright by Geology.com.
 These images are not available for use beyond our websites.
 If you would like to share them with others please link to this page.
 The satellite image was produced using Landsat data from NASA and the map was produced using data licensed from and copyright by Map Resources.